 Side-by-side at a glance (comparison table)

-Common name Bird of Paradise Giant Bird of Paradise
+Common name is Bird of Paradise or Giant Bird of Paradise

 Mature size (typical cultivated) ~1–2 m tall, 1–1.5 m wide.
 4–10 m tall, 2–4 m wide (large clump/stand).